 Doctors may suspect that the spleen is enlarged when people complain of fullness or pain in the upper left portion of the abdomen or back.
 Usually, doctors can feel an enlarged spleen during a physical examination.

-An x-ray of the abdomen may also show that the spleen is enlarged.
-In some cases, ultrasonography or computed tomography (CT) is needed to determine how large the spleen is and whether it is pressing on other organs.
-Magnetic resonance imaging (MRI) provides similar information and also traces blood flow through the spleen.
+An x-ray of the abdomen done for other reasons may also show that the spleen is enlarged.
+Ultrasonography Ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+A device called a transducer converts electrical current into sound waves... read more or computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
+In modern scanners, the x-ray detector usually... read more (CT) is usually needed to determine how large the spleen is and whether it is pressing on other organs.
+Magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
+MRI does not use x-rays and is usually very safe... read more (MRI) provides similar information and also traces blood flow through the spleen.
 Other specialized scanning techniques use mildly radioactive particles to assess the spleen’s size and function and to determine whether it is accumulating or destroying large numbers of blood cells.

 Doctors cannot easily remove a sample of the spleen for examination because inserting a needle or cutting spleen tissue may cause uncontrollable bleeding.
 If an enlarged spleen is removed during surgery to diagnose or treat certain diseases, the spleen is sent to a laboratory, where the cause of enlargement can usually be determined.

 Sometimes removal of the spleen